fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Jan 30
+How were conceptions of and relationships to nature changing toward the end of the 19th century?
+Did people want to get back to nature?
+How could they?
+What were consequences for how food was represented and marketed?
+There might be a quiz covering the first two weeks of class.
+Refreshing your mind of the readings and discussions could be useful.

 - Ann Vileisis, _Kitchen Literacy_, 96--125 (chap.
 5: "A new longing for nature").
+- _Medical Adviser_ 17 (1824), "Dyspepsia" (258 - top of 260). [[PDF](medical-adviser.pdf)]
 - Upton Sinclair, _The Jungle_, 97--105; 140--46 (chapters 9 and 14).